This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 After steaming, comes the frying, but you only need to fry just long enough to crisp the skin and brown the chicken as the steaming process is all the real cooking you’ll need.

-Pre-heat your oil in your fryer or frying pan to 375 degrees F.
+Pre-heat your oil in your fryer or frying pan to 375 degrees F. I like peanut, but vegetable oil or even canola oil works fine.

 Place chicken pieces (cut them smaller if preferred) into a large bowl.
 Add the sauce and toss the chicken until well covered.